 For those of you wondering what kelp noodles are or which ones I used, I purchased the Raw Kelp Noodles made by Sea Tangle!

-So, stay warm with this easy-to-make soup and enjoy it while watching the gorgeous Fall sunsets.
+So, stay warm with this easy-to-make Mushroom Onion Miso Soup and enjoy it while watching the gorgeous Fall sunsets.